 UNODC estimates of the extent of illicit drug use in the world have been published periodically since 1997.
-The latest estimates, presented in this report, are based on information received until April 2009.
+The latest estimates, presented in this report, are based on information received until April 2010.

 Assessing the extent of drug use (the number of drug users) is a particularly difficult undertaking because it involves measuring the size of a 'hidden' population.
 Margins of error are considerable, and tend to multiply as the scale of estimation is raised, from local to national, regional and global levels.
-Despite some improvements in recent years, estimates provided by Member States to UNODC are still very heterogeneous in terms of quality and reliability.
+Despite some improvements over the years, estimates provided by Member States to UNODC are still very heterogeneous in terms of quality and reliability.
 These estimates cannot simply be aggregated globally to arrive at an "exact" number of drug users in the world.
-In this year's World Drug Report, the new country data presented (not reported in previous World Drug Reports) are expressed in ranges where point estimates could not be produced given the level of uncertainty.
+In this year's World Drug Report, the new country data presented (not reported in previous World Drug Reports) are expressed in ranges to reflect the level of uncertainty and with a UNODC "best estimate."
+This "best estimate" reflects a point estimate which is derived from representative studies of drug use in the general population, and/ or based on modelling when general population studies are not available but other forms of information on drug use are available.
 Regional and global estimates are also reported as ranges reflecting the lack of information in some countries.
 It can be noted that the level of confidence expressed in the estimates vary across regions and across drugs.